Productivity-improving technologies: New forms of energy and power

-One of the greatest periods of productivity growth coincided with the electrification of factories which took place between 1900 and 1930 in the U.S. See: Mass production: Factory electrification.
+One of the greatest periods of productivity growth coincided with the electrification of factories which took place between 1900 and 1930 in the U.S.

 Energy efficiency

 In engineering and economic history the most important types of energy efficiency were in the conversion of heat to work, the reuse of heat and the reduction of friction.
 There was also a dramatic reduction energy required to transmit electronic signals, both voice and data.

 Conversion of heat to work

 The early Newcomen steam engine was about 0.5% efficient and was improved to slightly over 1% by John Smeaton before Watt's improvements, which increased thermal efficiency to 2%.
 In 1900, it took 7 lbs coal/ kw hr.

 Electrical generation was the sector with the highest productivity growth in the U.S. in the early twentieth century.
 After the turn of the century large central stations with high pressure boilers and efficient steam turbines replaced reciprocating steam engines and by 1960 it took 0.9 lb coal per kw-hr.
 Counting the improvements in mining and transportation the total improvement was by a factor greater than 10.
 Today's steam turbines have efficiencies in the 40% range.
 Most electricity today is produced by thermal power stations using steam turbines.

 The Newcomen and Watt engines operated near atmospheric pressure and used atmospheric pressure, in the form of a vacuum caused by condensing steam, to do work.
 Higher pressure engines were light enough, and efficient enough to be used for powering ships and locomotives.
 Multiple expansion (multi-stage) engines were developed in the 1870s and were efficient enough for the first time to allow ships to carry more freight than coal, leading to great increases in international trade.

 The first important diesel ship was the MS Selandia launched in 1912.
 By 1950 one-third of merchant shipping was diesel powered.
 Today the most efficient prime mover is the two stroke marine diesel engine developed in the 1920s, now ranging in size to over 100,000 horsepower with a thermal efficiency of 50%.

 Steam locomotives that used up to 20% of the U.S. coal production were replaced by diesel locomotives after World War II, saving a great deal of energy and reducing manpower for handling coal, boiler water and mechanical maintenance.

 Improvements in steam engine efficiency caused a large increase in the number of steam engines and the amount of coal used, as noted by William Stanley Jevons in The Coal Question.
 This is called the Jevons paradox.